grafana/agent/docs/sources/shared/flow/reference/components/extract-field-block.md

 }
 ```

-this will add the `component` and `version` tags to the spans or metrics.
+These rules will add the `component` and `version` tags to the spans or metrics.

 The `from` attribute can be set to either `"pod"` or `"namespace"`.